HISTORIC NAVAL STATIONS,

 (1823 - 1974/present), Key West

 The original naval base was located around what is now known as Mallory Square.
 It remained under Union control during the Civil War.
 A Marine Barracks was originally established in 1823-31, located on the waterfront between Duval and Whitehead Streets, reestablished in 1898-1920, then reestablished again in 1939, finally closing in 1974.
 Building 67 was destroyed by fire in 1977.
 Became Key West Naval Base in 1941.
 The Truman Annex was first acquired in 1917 as a submarine base, and Key West Barracks was transferred from the Army in 1947 after Fort Zachary Taylor was decommissioned.
 Part of the Annex is still in use by the Navy, the rest has been privately developed.
-The U.S. Naval Magazine was established on Fleming Key in 1941.
+Fleming Key was first acquired in 1845.
+The Naval Magazine was established there in 1941.
 The Naval Air Station was originally established for seaplanes at Trumbo Point in 1917.
 Naval air operations were moved to Boca Chica island in 1942, where they continue today.
 A separate Marine Barracks was also established at Boca Chica in 1942-48.

 Selma CSA Shipyard